Egg balancing

-Egg balancing is a traditional Chinese practice that has since been popularized in the United States.
-Although the irregular shape of eggs makes this somewhat difficult, eggshells typically have many imperfections such that the vast majority can be balanced on their broad ends with minimal effort.
+Egg balancing is a traditional Chinese practice of standing eggs on their ends that has also been popularized in the United States.
+Although the irregular shape of eggs makes this somewhat difficult, eggshells typically have many textural variations such that the vast majority can be balanced on their broad ends with minimal effort.

-Folklore holds that eggs can only be balanced in this way at a particular time of year: the lunar new year in China, the Dragon Boat Festival in Taiwan or the vernal equinox in the United States.
-In reality, eggs will balance at any time of year, and the practice has no connection to the gravitational force of the moon or sun.
+Folklore holds that eggs can be balanced in this way only at a particular time of year: the lunar new year in China, the Dragon Boat Festival in Taiwan, or the vernal equinox in the United States.
+It is also said that eggs can be balanced on the heads of nails at the equator.
+In reality, eggs will balance anywhere at any time of year, and the practice has no connection to the gravitational force of the moon or sun.

 History

 Lichun egg

 Egg balancing has been connected with Lichun, the solar term beginning Chinese spring (春) on February 4 or 5 when the sun is at the celestial longitude of 315°.
 On this day, fresh chicken eggs were balanced on their broad end.
 In Taiwan, the practice is sometimes connected with the Dragon Boat Festival instead, on the fifth day of the fifth lunar month.